revengenowstudio/YR_RN_Mission_Editor/README.md

 # Ongoing Changes:
 - Refactored most of Ini handling, using safe and efficient ways.
 Most importantly, aligned with game Ini sequencing especially for type items (e.g. Animation)
 - Transformed to x86_64 architecture
-- Introduced unit test by using unit test (works on x64 environment only)
+- Introduced unit test by using google test (works on x64 environment only)

 # Fixes and Changes
 - Fixed a few code issues to allow the application to run on modern operating systems.